Shoes3/linux-shoes/README.md

 * fpm gem is installed in that Ruby (use cobbler) or
 ```
 $  tshoes -g install fpm
+Fetching: ffi-1.9.10.gem (100%)
+Building native extensions.
+This could take a while...
+Successfully installed ffi-1.9.10
+Fetching: clamp-0.6.5.gem (100%)
+Successfully installed clamp-0.6.5
+Fetching: childprocess-0.5.9.gem (100%)
+Successfully installed childprocess-0.5.9
+Fetching: cabin-0.8.1.gem (100%)
+Successfully installed cabin-0.8.1
+Fetching: backports-3.6.8.gem (100%)
+Successfully installed backports-3.6.8
+Fetching: arr-pm-0.0.10.gem (100%)
+Successfully installed arr-pm-0.0.10
+Fetching: fpm-1.4.0.gem (100%)
+Successfully installed fpm-1.4.0
+7 gems installed
+Exiting RubyGems with exit_code 0
 ```

 ## Contents

 Git clone the github repo.
-Inside is ytm\ directory which is a sample application ytm/  and there is ytm-merge  ytm.yaml.
+Inside is ytm/ directory which is a sample application and there is ytm-merge and  ytm.yaml.
 There is a pack.rb which does all the work.
 You'll probably want to modify it to load the yaml file for your app.
 The nsis dir contains the NSIS script and macros, icons, installer images (in .bmp format - not my problem to fix).
 There is a min-shoes.rb which will be copied and modified to call your starting script